melanie bonajo

 We are extremely happy and proud that melanie bonajo has represented The Netherlands at the 59th Venice Biennale in 2022. bonajo has been working with a curatorial team consisting of Orlando Maaike Gouwenberg, Geir Haraldseth and Soraya Pol.
 The scenography is made in collaboration with Théo Demans.

 When the body says Yes will be traveling to institutions outside the Netherlands.
-The journey started with FOMU, Antwerp and the next stops will be: KUMU Kunstimuuseum, Tallinn; IMMA, Dublin.
+The journey started with FOMU, Antwerp and KUMU Kunstimuuseum, the next stop will be: IMMA, Dublin.

 POLY.
 A Fluid Show